-The reason is that the diminished subsistence fund allows only of comparatively short processes on the average, and consequently the "last extension of production"-that which decides the interest rate-falls in a sphere where any extension of the production periods is attended by very considerable surplus returns
+Now the agio here is considerably higher than in the former cases.
+And our theory again explains it quite simply.
+The reason is that the diminished subsistence fund allows only of comparatively short processes on the average, and consequently the "last extension of production"-that which decides the interest rate-falls in a sphere where any extension of the production periods is attended by very considerable surplus returns.

 So much for the effect of an alteration in the amount of the subsistence fund: we have still to follow the effect of an alteration in number of workers.
-Any detailed calculation here. however, should not be necessary.
+Any detailed calculation here, however, should not be necessary.
 It does not require much consideration to see that a change in the number of labourers must exert its influence on the rate of interest in exactly the opposite direction.
-Whether, for example, the number of labourers remains steady at 10,000,000, and the subsistence fund contracts from £1500,000,000 to £1000,000,000; or whether the subsistence fund remains at £1500,000,000 and the labourers increase from 10,000,000 to 1500,000,000 ;---m either case the subsistence fund is just sufficient to employ the existing labourers partly in four, partly in five years' periods. while the "last" and decisive surplus return is $\pounds 4$ on $\pounds 21$, and the resulting rate 19.048%.
-And it is as clear that, if subsistence and labourers vary simultaneously in the same direction ----say that both increase---the variations will weaken the efficiency of both, and the final movement of the rate will follow that direction taken by the stronger of the varying factors; and that, on the other hand, if both factors vary not only in the same direction but also in the same ratio, the rate will remain unchanged.
+Whether, for example, the number of labourers remains steady at 10,000,000, and the subsistence fund contracts from £1500,000,000 to £1000,000,000; or whether the subsistence fund remains at £1500,000,000 and the labourers increase from 10,000,000 to 1500,000,000;-in either case the subsistence fund is just sufficient to employ the existing labourers partly in four, partly in five years periods, while the "last" and decisive surplus return is £4 on £21, and the resulting rate 19.048%.
+And it is as clear that, if subsistence and labourers vary simultaneously in the same direction-say that both increase-the variations will weaken the efficiency of both, and the final movement of the rate will follow that direction taken by the stronger of the varying factors; and that, on the other hand, if both factors vary not only in the same direction but also in the same ratio, the rate will remain unchanged.
 Suppose, for instance, that the number of workers and the amount of the subsistence fund both double, it is evident that the doubled fund will be sufficient to provide for the doubled numbers over the same production periods as before, and that the "last" and decisive surplus, and with it the interest rate, will remain unchanged.
 If, again, the fund were to double while the numbers increased only by a half, it is obvious that, on the average, a longer production period could be adopted than formerly; in which case the decisive "last" surplus return would be reduced to a lower point on the descending scale of surpluses, and the interest rate would also fall.

-Finally, we might inquire, on the same lines, what will be

-the effect of an alteration in a third factor, the state of productivity, assuming that subsistence fund and number of labourers remain constant.
+Finally, we might inquire, on the same lines, what will be the effect of an alteration in a third factor, the state of productivity, assuming that subsistence fund and number of labourers remain constant.
 Here also we may spare ourselves any detailed tabular statement.
-It does not require any exact calculation to prove that if, other circumstances remaining unchanged, the scale of surplus returns constantly shows higher figures, the surplus return yielded by the last extension of production that is economically permissible-that which decides the interest rate-must be higher, and vice versa.
-Say that subsistence fund and number of labourers stand in such a relation as to permit of an average five years' production period, the interest will be higher if the extension of the production period from four to five years is attended by a surplus return of $\pounds 6$ as against $\pounds 4$, or of $\pounds 4$ against $\pounds 1$.
-We have, then, over the sphere of our investigations so far, to record three elements or factors which act as decisive
+It does not require any exact calculation to prove that if, other circumstances remaining unchanged, the scale of surplus returns constantly shows higher figures, the surplus return yielded by the last extension of production that is economically permissible-that which decides the interest rate-must be higher, and vice versâ.
+Say that subsistence fund and number of labourers stand in such a relation as to permit of an average five years' production period, the interest will be higher if the extension of the production period from four to five years is attended by a surplus return of £6 as against £4, or of £4 against £1.